hitokiri-mata/katacoda-courses/kubernetes-containers/cdc-with-k8s/step6-consumer.md

 `cd ~/cdc-with-k8s/pact`{{execute}}

 For this example, the consumer is written in Node.js.
 The Pact framework works with many languages including Node.js and Java used in this scenario.
-The current list of [supported languages](https://docs.pact.io/implementation_guides/other_languages) makes it attractive to Kubernetes and containers where mixing languages is common.
+The current list of [supported languages](https://docs.pact.io/implementation_guides/other_languages) makes it attractive for use with Kubernetes where we often mix languages in different containers.

 Define access to the Pact Broker.

-`export PACT_BROKER_URL=`{{execute}}
+`export PACT_BROKER_URL=http://pact-broker-service:9292`{{execute}}

 `export BROKER_USERNAME=pactbroker`{{execute}}